North West of England - National FP Recruitment

 All applicants are required to attend pre-employment screening at the trust where they have been allocated.
 Trusts are responsible for arranging their own pre-employment activities, which may include a clinical skills assessment and occupational health review, at a date and time which is suitable to them and the availability of local resource.
 Applicants will be expected to attend and cannot be offered a contract of employment until this requirement has been completed, you are therefore advised to contact the trust where you have been allocated to find out when their pre-employment screening days are before making personal arrangements, such as holidays, which may impact your attendance.

-The Prescribing Safety Assessment (PSA) re-sit for incoming F1s will be held on Monday 13 March 2023 & Monday 24 April 2023 virtually.
+The Prescribing Safety Assessment (PSA) re-sit for incoming F1s will be held on Tuesday 12th September 2023, Tuesday 12th March 2024 & Tuesday 23rd April 2024.
+Venue to be confirmed.

 A PSA pass is now required for the completion of F1.